 Study of the concepts and principles essential for demonstrating competence in the performance of nursing procedures.
-Topics include knowledge, judgement, skills, and professional values within a legal/ethical framework.
+Topics include knowledge, judgment, skills, and professional values within a legal/ethical framework.
 This course lends itself to a blocked approach.
 Progression: student must pass RNSG 1209 and RNSG 1205 concurrently to progress.

 Lecture Hrs = 1, Lab Hrs = 4 Prerequisite: Admission to RN Program.
-Pre/Corequisite: BIOL 2402, PSYC 2314 Corequisite: RNSG 1209, RNSG 1341, RNSG 1361
+Pre/Coreauisite: BIOL 2402, PSYC 2314 Corequisite: RNSG 1209, RNSG 1341, RNSG 1361

-RNSG 1209 Introduction to Nursing
+Introduction to Nursing

 Overview of nursing and the role of the professional nurse as a provider of care, coordinator of care, and member of a profession.
-Topics include knowledge. judgment, skills and professional values with a legal/ethical framework.
+Topics include knowledge, judgment, skills and professional values with a legal/ethical framework.
 This course lends itself to a blocked approach.
-Progression: student must pass RNSG 1209 and RNSG 1205 concurrently to indicates honors courses, see page 16 for more information on the honors program
+Progression: student must pass RNSG 1209 and RNSG 1205 concurrently to progress.